mrzool/cv-boilerplate/README.md

 # CV/Résumé Boilerplate

-It contains a modified version of Dario Taborelli's [cvtex](https://github.com/dartar/cvtex) template.
+This repository contains a modified version of Dario Taborelli's [cvtex](https://github.com/dartar/cvtex) template.
 The original is targeted to academics and scientist, while this one should be well suited for everyone else.

 Since I find writing LaTeX tedious, I've ported the whole thing to [pandoc](http://pandoc.org/), abstracted the layout into a TeX file, and moved the content to a yaml file.